reactive-python/reactpy/docs/source/life-cycle-hooks.rst

 .. note::

-    The identity of the ``dispatch_action`` function is guaranteed to be preserved across re-renders throughout the lifetime of the element.
+    The identity of the ``dispatch_action`` function is guaranteed to be preserved across re-renders throughout the lifetime of the component.
 This means it can safely be omited from dependency lists in :ref:`use_effect` or :ref:`use_callback`.